Hell Yeah (Rev Theory song): Music video

 The band shot the video in Palmdale and Adelanto, California with director Travis Kopach, who has done previous work for bands such as Thursday, Panic! at the Disco and Black Tide.
 The video also featured an appearance from the late 2005 WWE Raw Diva Search winner, and former Survivor: China contestant Ashley Massaro.

-The video begins with the band inside of a diner at the Four Aces Movie Ranch when they are attracted by the arrival of Ashley who secretly steals Rich's keys to his 1967 Ford Galaxie.
-Rich realizes this and grabs the cook's 1965 Pontiac Gto to go after Ashley in a lengthy car chase until he successfully tracks her down at Murphy's, resulting the video to end on a cliffhanger after he goes inside.
+The video begins with the band inside of a diner at the Four Aces Movie Ranch when they are attracted by the arrival of Ashley who secretly steals Rich's keys to his 1965 Pontiac GTO.
+Rich realizes this and grabs the cook's 1967 Ford Fairlane to go after Ashley in a lengthy car chase until he successfully tracks her down at Murphy's, resulting the video to end on a cliffhanger after he goes inside.
 Shots of the band performing at a destroyed aircraft are also shown.

 The video premiered on the Xbox Live Marketplace on May 28, 2008, a first for Xbox Live.